lamhq/tech-notes/pages/devops/aws/network/cloudfront/cache-behavior.md

 You can cache dynamic content (from a custom HTTP backend, for example).

-CloudFront identifies each object in the cache using the **Cache Key**.

 You want to maximize the Cache Hit ratio to minimize requests to the origin.
+Methods of improving the cache hit ratio include:
+- Use the `Cache-Control max-age` directive to increase the time objects remain in the cache
+- Forward only the query string parameters for which your origin will return unique objects.
+- Configure CloudFront to forward only specified cookies instead of forwarding all cookies.
+- Configure CloudFront to forward and cache based on only specified headers instead of forwarding and caching based on all headers.
+- Use Origin Shield.

 ## Cache Key

-Cache Key is a unique identifier for every object in the cache
+Cache Key is a unique identifier for every object in the cache.

 By default, it consists of **hostname** + **resource portion** of the URL.
 For example: `mywebsite.com/content/example-story.html`.